Osman Alkaş

-Osman Alkaş (born 3 November 1955) is a Cypriot-Turkish actor.
+Osman Alkaş (born 3 November 1955) is a Turkish Cypriot actor.
 He is one of the founders of Nicosia Municipal Theater and he is still active in this theater.
 He was involved in the production of Torba, a popular program among the Turkish Cypriot people, and was featured in the film Gölgeler ve Suretler and the TV series Öyle Bir Geçer Zaman ki.
 He then acted in the films Uzun Hikaye, Hükümet Kadın 2, Sarmaşık, etc. He was particularly praised for his role in the film Sarmaşık.

 Early life

-Osman Alkaş was born on 3 November 1955 in Nicosia.
+Osman Alkaş was born on 3 November 1955 in Nicosia to Turkish Cypriot parents.
 He completed his primary, secondary and high school education in Nicosia.
-After graduating from high school, he had discussions with his family about his career choice; but after facing oppositions from his mother, in 1973-74, he entered the Ankara State Conservatory Department of Acting.
+After graduating from high school, he had discussions with his family about his career choice; but after facing oppositions from his mother, in 1973–74, he entered the Ankara State Conservatory Department of Acting.
 He graduated in 1976.